A million words. That is a lot of vocabulary. That is how many fewer words children will hear by kindergarten if they are not exposed to books.

 When giving family education at the end of the session, I asked about reading books.
 I knew they didn’t have any as their income level was probably considered below poverty level.
 I, with the help of an interpreter, reinforced the importance of reading at least 2 books a day to the little girl to help expose her to language.
 The mom did take her to the library to pick out two books for our next session.

 The little girl LOVED it.
 In fact, she kept giving me the books over and over again to read.
 We continued to do this at the end of every session and she began speaking.
 By the time she turned three and was aged-out of early intervention, she was speaking in short phrases.

 I know we are busy as parents and it’s hard to budget that time.
-I can tell you what works for me as a parent.
-We started reading to our daughter when she was around 9 months old.
-We read as many books as possible until she finished her night time bottle.
+I can tell you what works for me.
+We started reading to our daughter when she was around 9-months-old.
+We read as many books as possible until she finished her nighttime bottle.
 We still read to her before she goes to bed.
 She now picks her books, which makes it more fun for her.